 A tar sands spill is much more difficult to clean up than the already challenging spill of conventional oil (think Exxon Valdez oil spill).
 Conventional oil floats initially on the water’s surface, but diluted bitumen tar sands is heavier than crude and sinks below the surface, making oil cleanup equipment like booms and skimmers useless.

-Click here to see a map created by Sierra Club BCthat shows the end of the Kinder Morgan pipeline, the U.S. portions as well as the refineries, the tanker routes through the Salish Sea, the First Nations along the route, anchorages, and critical habitat for the Southern Resident Killer Whales.
+Click here to see a map created by Sierra Club BC that shows the end of the Kinder Morgan pipeline, the U.S. portions as well as the refineries, the tanker routes through the Salish Sea, the First Nations along the route, anchorages, and critical habitat for the Southern Resident Killer Whales.

 Tar Sands by Rail then Ships

 Since 2012, nearly a dozen plans have emerged to ship crude oil by train to Northwest refineries and port terminals.
-Moving large quantities of oil by rail would be a major change for the Northwest’s energy economy, but so far the proposals have largely escaped notice.

-Oil-by-rail ships at two of the region’s five refineries in the Salish Sea - and the other three are planning new facilities.
+Oil-by-rail ships to two of the region’s five refineries in the Salish Sea - and the other three are planning new facilities.
 Three proposals for Grays Harbor would move oil along the Washington coast.
 Currently in Oregon and Washington, 11 refineries and port terminals are planning, building, or already operating oil-by-rail shipments.